lspitzner/exference-paper/README.md

 There is [an introductory paper/report](https://github.com/lspitzner/exference/exference.pdf) which describes the exact features of the tool, and contrasts to existing projects.

-## Repositories

-Currently available are two cabal packages, living in their own repositories:
-- exference-exference-core: core functionality library
-- exference-exference: both library with advanced interface and executable

-Note that I have not published the irc bot package (yet).

 ## Known issues

 - The naming of the executable is misleading;